scpwiki/wikijump/client/modules/wj-css/README.md

 This package follows the guidelines given by [sass-guidelin.es](https://sass-guidelin.es).

 > ### NOTE:
-> As it currently stands there is asset import issues - the gist is that you need to
+> As it currently stands there are asset import issues - the gist is that you need to
 > be careful if you're using `url()`.
 If you use it, make sure to use it in a `.css` file.
 > Make sure to import that `.css` file from `wj-css/src/...` so that Vite can resolve
 > where it is.
 Otherwise, it will try a relative import that will fail.